-Diabesity is the biggest health crisis the world has ever known.
-It’s the perfect disease storm – an even bigger health threat than either one by itself — and doctors are baffled.
+Diabesity affects over 1 billion people worldwide.
+It affects 100 million Americans, half of whom are over 65.
+It is the biggest health crisis the world has ever known.
+Diabetes is the perfect disease storm – an even bigger health threat than either one by itself — and doctors are baffled.
 But it shouldn’t surprise them that it was coming.

 Obesity: A Growing Problem Doctors Ignored

 After all, the warning signs were there.
 Obesity rates of adults in America have doubled since the 1980s, as they have worldwide, and more than tripled for children.
-More than 70 percent of adults are overweight or obese, which can damage their health.
+More than 70 percent of adults are overweight or obese, according to the Centers for Disease Control, a condition that can negatively impact their health.

 Health Risks of Obesity